Mihai-CMM/Infrastructure/OrangeFlexEngine/Terraform/Orchestrator/multi-node/README.md

 7. Check the plan of the resources to be deployed and type ` yes ` if you agree with the plan.` terrafrom apply `
 8. Wait 20-30 mins and enjoy!
 The password of the Orchestrator is the password used to ` orchestrator_password ` variable.

+Note: With latest Uipath verion you need to use Windows 2019 or preabake a 2016 version with .net framework 4.7.2 before using teraform scripts

 ## Terraform version
 Terraform v0.12.12